spatialos/gdk-for-unity/docs/content/modules/core-and-feature-module-overview.md

 Call this to add the SpatialOS components used by the player lifecycle module to your entity.<br/>
 Call this during [entity template creation]({{urlRoot}}/content/entity-templates).

-* `byte[] SerializeArguments(object playerCreationArguments)` - in the repository [here](https://github.com/spatialos/gdk-for-unity/tree/master/workers/unity/Packages/com.improbable.gdk.playerlifecycle/PlayerLifecycleHelper.cs).<br/>
-Call this to serialize arbitrary data into a byte array that can be passed into a player creation request.<br/>
-Call this when you manually request player creation.

-* `T DeserializeArguments<T>(byte[] serializedArguments)` - in the repository [here](https://github.com/spatialos/gdk-for-unity/tree/master/workers/unity/Packages/com.improbable.gdk.playerlifecycle/PlayerLifecycleHelper.cs).<br/>
-Call this to deserialize the byte array that was passed into a player creation request.<br/>
-Call this when you want to make use of the deserialized arguments in an [entity template]({{urlRoot}}/content/entity-templates).

 Find out more in the [Player lifecycle feature module]({{urlRoot}}/content/modules/player-lifecycle-feature-module) documentation.

 ### Transform synchronization module